JiguangLi/JiguangLi.github.io/_posts/2020-12-24-start-with-a-jokee.md

 </div>
 </div>
 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="Sometimes-just-a-small-modifications-of-conventional-ideas-could-lead-to-BIG-advance-in-sciences.--Henry-reported-his-predictions-to-his-boss,-and-everyone-was-super-excited.-The-very-next-day,-the-Nobel-committe-called,-and-Henry-was-awarded-a-Nobel-prize-in-Economics-due-to-his-special-contribution-to-coporate-finance.-Nowadays,-Henry's-sorting-method-is-known-as-&quot;stochastic-monte-Carlo-mystical-reordering-method&quot;,-which-has-been-widely-adopted-in-both-academia-and-industry.-He-later-accepted-a-Tenure-position-at-UChicago-and-became-so-rich-that-he-bought-best-friend-a-new-house-in-Hyde-Park,-Chicago,-IL.">Sometimes just a small modifications of conventional ideas could lead to BIG advance in sciences.
+<p>Sometimes just a small modifications of conventional ideas could lead to BIG advance in sciences.
 Henry reported his predictions to his boss, and everyone was super excited.
-The very next day, the Nobel committe called, and Henry was awarded a Nobel prize in Economics due to his special contribution to coporate finance.
+The very next day, the Nobel committe called, and Henry was awarded a Nobel prize in Economics due to his special contribution to corporate finance.
 Nowadays, Henry's sorting method is known as "stochastic monte Carlo mystical reordering method", which has been widely adopted in both academia and industry.
-He later accepted a Tenure position at UChicago and became so rich that he bought best friend a new house in Hyde Park, Chicago, IL.<a class="anchor-link" href="#Sometimes-just-a-small-modifications-of-conventional-ideas-could-lead-to-BIG-advance-in-sciences.--Henry-reported-his-predictions-to-his-boss,-and-everyone-was-super-excited.-The-very-next-day,-the-Nobel-committe-called,-and-Henry-was-awarded-a-Nobel-prize-in-Economics-due-to-his-special-contribution-to-coporate-finance.-Nowadays,-Henry's-sorting-method-is-known-as-&quot;stochastic-monte-Carlo-mystical-reordering-method&quot;,-which-has-been-widely-adopted-in-both-academia-and-industry.-He-later-accepted-a-Tenure-position-at-UChicago-and-became-so-rich-that-he-bought-best-friend-a-new-house-in-Hyde-Park,-Chicago,-IL.">&#182;</a></h4>
+He later accepted a Tenure position at UChicago and became so rich that he bought his best friend a new house in Hyde Park, Chicago, IL.</p>

 </div>
 </div>
 </div>